ibm-cloud-docs/vpc/vpe-cross-account.md

 Before you create a cross-account VPE, you must create a service-to-service authorization policy as follows:

-When you create cross-account authorization between accounts that are not part of the same enterprise, you must enter the required values manually.
+When you create cross-account authorization between accounts that are not part of the same enterprise, you must enter the required IDs manually.
 {: note}

 1. In the IBM Cloud console, click **Manage > Access (IAM)**, then select **Authorizations**.